The harrowing true story behind Netflix’s The Good Nurse

 Eventually, according to Graeber, Cullen delivered a seven-hour confession.
 He received 11 life sentences in 2006 and remains imprisoned at the New Jersey State Prison in Trenton.
 Loughren has left nursing and now works as a hypnotist.
 Her involvement in the case became known to the public only in 2013, with the publication of Graeber’s book.
 At that time, Loughren had never told Cullen she was the informant whose work led to his arrest.

-The Good Nurse starts streaming on 19 October on Netflix in the UK and in the US.
+The Good Nurse started streaming on 19 October on Netflix in the UK and in the US.

 Register for free to continue reading